philip-media/security-policy/vdp.md

 ## Creating a report
 ### Correct report format
-We'd like to encourage you to use the following table-format if you send us a vulnerability report, as this is the easiest way for us to reproduce the vulnerability and start fixing it:
+We'd like to encourage you to use the following table-format if you send us a vulnerability report, as this is the easiest way for us to proccess the report, reproduce the vulnerability and start fixing it:

 |           	|                                                           	|
 |--------------------------------	|-----------------------------------------------------------------------------	|